 The 200litre Hotbin is designed for the year round composting of garden and kitchen waste, including cooked food.
 It will take fruit and vegetable peelings, left over meals, plate scrapings, meat fish, small bones, tea bags bread and cakes in addition to garden waste such as grass cuttings, leaves and pruning’s.
 The Hotbin is made of insulating material (polypropylene) and if used correctly will happy operate at 40 - 60C reaching 70C on occasions.

 The compost bin is fitted with a thermometer which allows the temperature at the top of the bin to be constantly monitored and is supplied with an addition thermometer to allow the temperature of the compost to be measured.
 A ventilation flap (valve) is also fitted to allow the temperature to be moderated.

-Regular monitoring of the temperature provides an indication as to when fresh food needs to be added i.e. when the compost cools to less than 40C.
+Regular monitoring of the temperature provides an indication as to when fresh food needs to be added i.e. when the compost cools to less than 40C but I would recommend the routine addition of 10 litre of material weekly.
 As with many other food composters a bulking agent is required to help maintain airflow and to add carbon to the mix.
 The Hotbin uses wood chip as the bulking agent.
 This can either be purchased from the supplier, a garden centre or users can make their own by shredding branches from the garden.
 It is recommended that 1 part woodchip is used to 10 parts food waste equating to 2 handfuls of agent per 5 litre kitchen caddy of food waste.

-We have found that it is relatively easy to keep the Hotbin operating during the winter provided it is fed regularly and the urge to continually open the bin to measure the “core” temperature can be resisted.
+We have found that it is relatively easy to keep the Hotbin operating during the winter provided it is fed well and regularly and if the urge to continually open the bin to measure the “core” temperature can be resisted.